wallarm/ingress-plus/docs/installation.md

     - name: prometheus
       containerPort: 9113
     ```
-1. Make the Prometheus aware of the Ingress Controller targets by adding the following annotations to the template of the Ingress Controller pod (note: this assumes your Prometheus is configured to discover targets by analyzing the annotations of pods):
+1. Make Prometheus aware of the Ingress Controller targets by adding the following annotations to the template of the Ingress Controller pod (note: this assumes your Prometheus is configured to discover targets by analyzing the annotations of pods):
     ```yaml
     annotations:
         prometheus.io/scrape: "true"